shibataka000/build-and-scan-image-action/README.md

     # Acceptable values are some of (UNKNOWN|LOW|MEDIUM|HIGH|CRITICAL)
     trivy-severity: "UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL"

+    # Vulnerability types which trivy detect to (default "os")
+    # Acceptable value is comma-separated list of (os|library)
+    # If you use this action for commercial usage, you MUST set this option as "os" and use trivy without non-commercial data sources.
+    trivy-vuln-type: os

     # Enable scanning image by docker scan (default "false")
     # If enabled, "docker-scan-snyk-token" must be also set.
     docker-scan-enable: "false"